 Get Help from a Los Angeles Personal Injury Attorney

 These are just some of the types of economic and non-economic damages you may be eligible for due to a garage door injury.
-If you suffer a permanent or life-changing injury, then you are more likely to be awarded non-economic damages.
+If you suffer a permanent or life-changing injury, you are more likely to be awarded non-economic damages.

-If you have been injured in a garage door accident, you should speak to an our personal injury attorneys.
+If you have been injured in a garage door accident, you should speak to our personal injury attorneys.